 The 100% owned Colibri claims cover 16,075 hectares, located 70 km southeast of the city of Durango.
-Geological mapping and surface sampling has identified and outlined a number of mineralized veins in the project area with combined surface strike length of over 14 kilometres, indicating multiple targets for drill testing.
+Geological mapping and surface sampling has identified and outlined a number of mineralized veins in the project area with a combined surface strike length of over 14 kilometres, indicating multiple targets for drill testing.
 The Company completed 18 diamond drill holes for a total of 2,630 metres at the Colibri project in late 2006 and 2007.
 The drill program returned three high-grade mineralized intercepts from the central zone of the Linda vein containing copper, silver and zinc with a width of up to 3.70 metres (true width 2.83 metres) with a grade of 3.49% copper, 98 g/t silver and 1.96% zinc.

 In 2008, the Company completed a further 16 diamond drill holes for a total of 1,539 metres in the southwestern area of the Colibri project.
-This program returned silver, lead and zinc mineralized intercepts over a strike length of 165 metres and to a depth of 110 metres from the Claudia vein with a width of up to 8.10 metres (true width 6.69 metres) with 138 g/t silver, 1.68% lead and 1.00% zinc.
-The Company has been informed of an outstanding historical claim covering 48 hectares in this area.
-Investigation of this claim indicates multiple irregularities, including non-payment of taxes for over 20 years.
-The Company is continuing to investigate and evaluate the status of this claim, which covers a very small part of the overall Colibri project claim area of over 16,000 hectares.
-Expenditures on the Colibri project during the period were \$413,443 (Six months 2007 - \$654,271, including \$255,358 for the issuance of shares and warrants for the acquisition of claims).
+The Company has been informed of an outstanding historical claim covering 48 hectares in this area, which is subject to multiple irregularities, including non-payment of taxes for over 20 years.
+However the Company has been informed that the claim has been rectified and this area will be excluded from the overall Colibri project claim area of over 16,000 hectares.
+Expenditures on the Colibri project during the period were \$463,406 (Nine months 2007 - \$934,624, including \$255.358 for the issuance of shares and warrants for the acquisition of claims).